-AIR TRANSPORT ORGANISATION Education and Performance in Aviation b) Competing for personnel: Aviation must compete with other industries for available personnel.
+b) Competing for personnel: Aviation must compete with other industries for available personnel.
 As populations age in many areas of the world, there are fewer "young people" as a proportion of the population.
-Traditionally, the aviation industry has relied on travel benefits as incentives for attracting new recruits to the industry.
-However, these may not be the primary benefits demanded by the younger generation.
-They may be more interested in personal development and growth opportunities.
 Moreover, much of the aviation industry has traditionally not been as profitable or provided the job security as other industry sectors.
-So, based on pay, personal growth and development, and job security, the industry may find it difficult to compete for personnel with other more attractive and higher-paying industries.
+Based on pay, personal growth and development, and job security, the industry may find it difficult to compete for personnel with other more attractive and higher-paying industries.

 c) Retention: Related to the challenges of hiring new personnel, is the problem of retaining personnel.
 Given the needs for personal growth, the industry will have to develop in-house training programs and partner with educational providers in order to facilitate this growth.
-Retention is especially a problem in regions of the world with lower pay levels, as personnel may migrate to higher paying positions outside the region.
-Therefore, creating growth opportunities within these lower-paying areas is especially important.